JonathanAlvareza/JonathanAlvareza.github.io/index.md

-# Hello Welcome to my Website
+# Hello welcome to my website

 ## Education:

-**University of California,  Santa Cruz**			  		                   Santa Cruz, CA Bachelors of Science: Computer Science					                        2018-Present
+**University of California,  Santa Cruz**			  		                   Santa Cruz, CA Bachelors of Science: Computer Science					                   September 2018 - Present
 Minor: Computer Engineering

 ## Work Experience:

+**Summer Anaylist**                                               New York City, NY

+*Front End Developer*                                       July 2020 - August 2020
+- Used Agile methology when working with a team to build an API for our clients
+- Worked with angular to build various libraries, componets, and services
+- Embedding new techologies and code onto an existing code base

 **Information Technology - University of California, Santa Cruz**
 Santa Cruz,CA

-*IT Support Center Technician*     				                                     2019 - Present
+*IT Support Center Technician*     				                     June 2019 - September 2020
  - Skillfully identify, troubleshoot, and resolve clients issues
  - Maintained our internal ticketing system to manage the flow of clients